Regulation of unmanned aerial vehicles: By country or region

-The European Union sees benefits and challenges for civilian drones, and in 2014 proposed a set of regulations to control the effects of drones on peoples' safety, security and privacy.
+The European Union sees benefits and challenges for civilian drones, and in 2014 proposed a set of regulations to control the effects of drones on peoples' safety, security, and privacy.

 Unmanned Aircraft Systems (UAS) Advisory Group was set up in 2015 by the United Nations’ civil aviation arm to draw up global rules and regulations for the safe use of unmanned aircraft.
 The team comprises countries such as the United States, France and China, as well as industry bodies like the global pilots' association.

-In December 2017, the International Air Transport Association (IATA), a global airline trade body, pressed governments to ensure enforcement of regulations to curb reckless and dangerous flying of recreational drones.
+In December 2017, the International Air Transport Association (IATA), a global airline trade body urged governments to enforce regulations aimed at curbing the reckless and hazardous operation of recreational drones.

+Summary

 Australia

-In 2013, a Civil Aviation Safety Authority (CASA) spokesman said that those operating remotely piloted aircraft should keep them at least 30 m away from structures, buildings and people, and to check with the local council where they could be used.
+In 2013, a Civil Aviation Safety Authority (CASA) spokesman said that "those operating remotely piloted aircraft should keep them at least 30 m away from structures, buildings, and people, and to check with the local council where they could be used."